godspeedelbow/writing/dvorak.md

 3. You need custom keyboards
 ----------------------------

 It's pretty easy to map your physical Qwerty keyboard to Dvorak in your Operation System's settings.
-It works well when you touch type but when you have to look down when you type a letter (for example because you only have one hand free to type), it's pretty annoying.
+It works well when you touch type but when you have to look down at your keyboard to type (for example because you only have one hand free to type), it gets pretty annoying.
 Looking at a Qwerty keyboard while typing Dvorak is a real mapping challenge.
 I type 'Ddpvd' to type my own name 'Eelke', 'bodavya;k' for 'breakfast' and 'Kjd Ldkjdopalh;' becomes 'The Netherlands'.

 So, I decided to I switch the _physical_ keys around on both my MacBook and my extra keyboard.
 Wiggling off keys from your keyboard not only feels scary and risky, it actually is!
 I have so far destroyed two keyboards, even though I was really trying to be careful.